angadhn/MySite/_notes/Space Data Center Analysis.md

 After a mass-based estimate of launches, one can further refine the first-order designs to determine revised launch numbers that account for how the SDC structure fits into a rocket{%sidenote "architecture-launch-numbers" "Here, one essentially breaks the large space system into its smaller elements and works out if/how their geometries can be made to fit into the volume of a launcher's fairing.
 So, even if the mass estimates indicate the SDC fits into a single launcher, its parts might not necessarily be as accommodating."%}.

 As Starcloud haven't publicly shared their mass breakdown or component-level design documentation—could either be proprietary information or they are still figuring this out—it is hard to verify their mass claims.
 I hope to derive this in a future update to this post{%sidenote 'telescope-assembly-overlap' "I see many overlapping architectural challenges here based on my earlier work into in-space assembly of space telescopes"%}.
 But there is another way for us to determine the number of launches- from their SDC's assumed power density (i.e., power output by a solar array per unit area).
 I will present that after a short detour to illustrate an issue with the math in their whitepaper.

-> [!warning]White paper math is incongruous
-> The whitepaper states $5M to launch a 100-tonne Starship to Low Earth Orbit (LEO) Sun-Synchronous Orbit (SSO).
-This works out to a $50/kg to reach orbit but the whitepaper says that this translates to $30/kg—this is in two locations so I am unsure why this is the case.
-With their claimed per kg cost, the mass of the SDC is 167 tonnes.
-This means two 100-tonne Starship launches or, it could be a single 200-ton Starship launch, which is on SpaceX's roadmap.
-This means their launch cost just went up by $3M or $5M—though, as I say in the abstract, a single launch would cost $50M {%sidenote 'optimistic-thousand-per-kg' "This could even be $100M per 100-tonne launch as some have said $1000/kg to orbit is also a reasonable cost."%}.

 ## Desired Packaging Densities

 Their long-term goal is to build a 5 GW system which they state needs solar arrays spanning an area of 4km × 4km.
 This is a power density of 312 W/m², which we will denote as $$P_{\text{solar}}$$.
 Using the same power density, their smaller 40 MW SDC needs 128,000 m² of solar panels.
 This would need to be packed into a single launch Starship, which has a fairing volume of 1000 m³.
 We now define areal packing density, which is the area of these arrays divided by the Starship's fairing volume; this works out to 128 m²/m³.